-Add holiday shimmer to your home with a quick grouping of mercury glass vases -- and if you don't have any on hand, just click below to learn how to make your own!
+Add holiday shimmer to your home with a quick grouping of mercury glass vases—and if you don't have any on hand, make your own!
 Create a variety of vessels in different shapes and sizes, then group them together for a quick and classy table display.
 A few sprigs of greenery (with red berries, once Thanksgiving has past!) provide delicate color.

-Place this lush, harvest-themed wreath on your mantel for a fresh-and-fruity take on holiday decor.
-To form the leafy wreath, we bunched lemon leaves and secured them around a wreath frame with floral wire.
-A little hot-glue joins faux pears, oranges, and nuts together, and a quick wrap in floral wire binds the fruity grouping to the wreath.
-You can use real fruit, if preferred, but we recommend faux fruit for long-lasting cheer.
+Place this lush, harvest-themed wreath on your front door or mantel for a fresh-and-fruity take on holiday decor.
+To form the leafy wreath, we made dried orange slices and secured them around a wreath frame with floral wire.
+Learn how to make dried orange slices and assemble them into a long-lasting holiday decoration.

 Need a color scheme for your mantel that's impressively festive but not too Christmassy?
 You can't go wrong with gold and green.
 String bold, shiny magnolia branches with green floral wire to create a lush garland, then layer in eye-catching accessories like gold birds, starbursts and towering paperwhites in metallic containers.

 Buffalo Check Table Display